Home » 2022 » April

 Placement Exam Information (Directly from the Instructors of BIOL)

 Q: What is the BIOL Placement Exam?
-And, what does placing out mean and what are the benefits of placing out?
+And what does placing out mean?

 Q: Am I eligible to take the BIOL placement exams?

 A: To be eligible to take the biology placement exams, you must be an incoming first-year student.
-Any incoming first-year student may take these exams; no Advanced Placement Biology or equivalent standardized exam is necessary.
+Any incoming first-year student may take these exams.

-Q: Am I required to take a placement exam to enroll in the Foundations Biology sequence?
+Q: Am I required to take a placement exam to enroll in the Biology 101-104 sequence?

 A: You are NOT required to take the Placement Exam to enroll in BIOL.